 There is a lot of information out there about Coronavirus and a lot of misinformation too.
 I am pleased to see the UK government working together with other political parties, the NHS and other organisations to get information out to the people in the country.
 It is a shame that the information that is being given out is being drowned out by the misinformation from the bloke down the pub or on social media.

-The big message is if you believe that you have coronavirus then use the 111 online tool to get a quick answer to the question “Do I have coronavirus?” if you live in the United Kingdom.
+The big message is if you believe that you have coronavirus then use the 111 online tools to get a quick answer to the question “Do I have coronavirus?” if you live in the United Kingdom.

 If you have to self-isolate

-I would ensure that I had plenty of reading material, i am fortunate that I have a Kindle so I can download books, sometimes for free. i would have some means of listening to music and maybe watch a little Netflix or Disney Plus if you are lucky enough to get it.
+I would ensure that I had plenty of reading material, I am fortunate that I have a Kindle so I can download books, sometimes for free.
+I would have some means of listening to music and maybe watch a little Netflix or Disney Plus if you are lucky enough to get it.

-I would ensure that when i use the bathroom, Kitchen or any other shared place I would let my partner know first. once finished I would ensure the bathroom is clean where I had been touching things.
-I would wipe down kitchen surfaces and anything I use so I could protect my partner from having contact with the anything I had touched that may have the virus on, of course assuming I had it in the first place.
+I would ensure that when I use the bathroom, Kitchen or any other shared place I would let my partner know first. once finished I would ensure the bathroom is clean where I had been touching things.
+I would wipe down kitchen surfaces and anything I use so I could protect my partner from having contact with anything I had touched that may have the virus on, of course assuming I had it in the first place.

-Once I had come out of self-isolation i would ensure that I went out for a meal and a good night out because i would deserve it.
+Once I had come out of self-isolation I would ensure that I went out for a meal and a good night out because I would deserve it.

-It has been said many times in the past that when the British people face a crisis they come together and work together get through difficult time.
+It has been said many times in the past that when the British people face a crisis they come together and work together to get through a difficult time.
 Let this remain the truth and not a myth from the past.
 We have an opportunity to help the frail and vulnerable just by being kind and courteous.

-More on the lock down
+More on the lockdown

-If you want read more of my thoughts on lockdown the read my blog called ‘At last Britain on lock down’ and leave a thought or comment.
+If you want to read more of my thoughts on lockdown read my blog called At last Britain in lockdown click here.